Skip to main content

 Deyu Li, Mechanical Engineering

-The Li group explores heat transfer through individual nanostructures and their contacts, which provides critical knowledge for various engineering applications including microelectronic device thermal management and novel nanomaterials-based energy conversions.
-Currently we are probing how energy flows through a class of quasi-one-dimensional (quasi-1D) van der Waals nanowires, which are composed of covalently-bonded molecular chains assembled together via weak inter-chain van der Waals interactions.
-Many interesting transport phenomena occur in these materials but the underlying transport mechanisms are not yet fully understood.
-In addition, we are exploring how to enhance heat transfer through polar nanomaterials through introducing surface waves such as surface phonon polaritons.
-The REU student will work with a Ph.D. student to conduct experimental measurements of thermal transport through different quasi-1D van der Waals crystal or polar nanowires to understand how energy carriers flow through these structures.
+The Li group explores energy transport at nanoscale, which provides critical knowledge for various engineering applications including microelectronic device thermal management, novel energy converters, and powerful cooling technology for building.
+Currently we are probing how energy flows through a class of novel materials composed of covalently-bonded molecular chains assembled together via weak inter-chain van der Waals interactions.
+In addition, we are studying the contribution of hybrid quasi-particles called phonon polaritons, which result from coupling between electromagnetic waves and atomic vibrations, to energy transport in various thin films and nanowires.
+The REU student will work with a Ph.D. student/post-doc to conduct experimental measurements of thermal transport through different quasi-1D van der Waals crystal or polar nanowires to understand how energy carriers flow through these structures.

 Researcher Interests and Skills: This project is best suited for a student who is interested in experimental work exploring nanostructures.
 The student should have completed college physics courses and taken some engineering classes.